 All applications to the Doctor of Audiology must be made through the Communication Sciences and Disorders Centralized Application Service (CSDCAS), as well as through the University of Iowa Graduate College.

-To apply, you must submit the following: a personal statement, transcripts, and three letters of recommendation.
 Some materials will be submitted to CSDCAS and some to the University of Iowa.
 CSDCAS will require submission of the personal statement, transcripts, and the names of your references.
 The University of Iowa will need your transcripts, but not until after you have been admitted into the program.

 1. Apply to Communication Sciences and Disorders Centralized Application Service (CSDCAS) and to University of Iowa Graduate College.
 It is the applicant’s responsibility to meet the application deadlines.